 While all of the tactics above are bad practices, this one is the worst.
 Why?
 Because this is the practice bloggers are most likely to talk to other bloggers about.
 Sending a blogger an unsolicited press release will just get you ignored by that blogger.
 Failing to acknowledge, in any manner, positive coverage, can get you blackballed by an entire swath of the blogosphere.

-If you want bloggers to cover your news, follow the advice of people like Dave Taylor, Cory Doctorow, or this cartoon.
 But if you just want to really screw up your own and your company's or client's reputation among bloggers, use the six worst practices above.